Wallace & Gromit: The Curse of the Were-Rabbit: Release

 The film had its worldwide premiere on 4 September 2005, in Sydney, Australia.
-It was theatrically released in the United States on 7 October 2005, and in United Kingdom and Hong Kong the following week.
-The DVD edition of the film was released on 7 February 2006 (United States) and 20 February 2006 (United Kingdom).
+It was theatrically released in the United States on 7 October 2005, and in the United Kingdom the following week.
+The film was accompanied by the short film The Madagascar Penguins in a Christmas Caper, starring the penguins from the Madagascar franchise.

 Home media

-In Region 2, the film was released in a two-disc special edition that includes Cracking Contraptions, plus a number of other extras.
+In Region 2, the film was released not only on VHS but also in a two-disc special edition DVD that includes Cracking Contraptions, plus a number of other extras on 20 February 2006.
 In Region 1, the film was released on DVD in widescreen and full-screen versions and VHS on 7 February 2006.
 Walmart stores carried a special version with an additional DVD, "Gromit's Tail-Waggin' DVD" which included the test shorts made for this production, making of the Were-Rabbit creature, memorable moments of the film titled "Gromit's Favorite Scenes", a video showing the legacy of the "Wallace and Gromit" franchise, an instructional video on how to draw Gromit, as well as "Cracking Contraptions" shorts.

-A companion game, also titled Curse of the Were-Rabbit, had a coinciding release with the film.
+A companion game, also titled Curse of the Were-Rabbit, was released with the film.
 A novelization, Wallace and Gromit: The Curse of the Were-Rabbit: The Movie Novelization by Penny Worms (ISBN 0-8431-1667-6), was also produced.

-It was the last DreamWorks Animation film to be released on VHS.
-It was re-released on DVD on 13 May 2014 as part of a triple film set, along with fellow Aardman/DreamWorks films Chicken Run and Flushed Away.

-A Blu-ray edition of the film was released by Universal Pictures Home Entertainment in the United States on 4 June 2019.
+The Curse of the Were-Rabbit was the final DreamWorks Animation film released on VHS.
+It was released on DVD on 13 May 2014 as part of a triple film set, along with the Aardman/DreamWorks films Chicken Run and Flushed Away.
+A Blu-ray edition was released by Universal Pictures Home Entertainment in the United States on 4 June 2019.

 Reception

 Box office

 Wallace & Gromit: The Curse of the Were-Rabbit opened in 3,645 cinemas and had an opening weekend gross of $16 million, putting it at number one for that weekend.
 During its second weekend it came in at number two, just $200,000 behind The Fog.
-It remained number one worldwide for three weeks in a row.
 The Curse of the Were-Rabbit grossed $192.6 million at the box office, of which $56.1 million was from the United States.
-As of January 2023, it is the second-highest-grossing stop-motion animated film of all time behind Aardman’s first film, Chicken Run.
+As of January 2023, it is the second-highest-grossing stop-motion animated film of all time behind Aardman's first feature film, Chicken Run.